Dr Greger’s How Not to Die Cookbook (review)

 To celebrate the release of the How Not to Die Cookbook I thought it would be interesting review some of Dr Greger’s recipes to see how they stack up nutritionally.

 Firstly, I’ve got to give kudos on the layout.
-Rather than wait for a hard copy to ship to Australia, I bought my copy on Apple iBooks and was impressed at how you could interactively explode the ingredients list to full screen on my phone.
+I bought my copy on Apple iBooks and was impressed at how you could interactively explode the ingredients list to full screen on my phone.

 If you want quick and easy, this may not be the book for you.
 Although there are headings of ‘easy’ and ‘moderate’ on the recipes, most of the recipes have a significant number of ingredients, including a range of herbs and spices.